 For Bachelor of Electrical and Electronic Engineering (Honours) and Bachelor of Mathematics student Jodie, the idea of a career as an engineer was ignited during her primary school days – stirred on by her love for everything maths and science.

 Fast forward to 2018 and she is now in the final semester of her combined degree which she hopes to use to pursue PhD studies that will benefit the medical industry.
+She was also awarded the inaugural Catherine and Peter Tay High Achiever Engineering Undergraduate Scholarship.

 “As I went through high school, the idea of being an engineer started to become more definite.
 I chose this degree because I enjoyed maths and physics and this degree catered to both interests,” said Jodie.